-We believe that psychologists interested in issues of health benefit from involvement in the Society throughout their careers, and are therefore dedicated to serving our members across the spectrum: from student and early career professionals, to mid-career and senior health psychologists.
-We welcome involvement and feedback regarding how we can better serve members.
+We believe that psychologists interested in health psychology will benefit from involvement in the Society throughout their careers.
+We are, therefore, dedicated to serving our membership across the professional spectrum, from student and early career professionals, to mid-career and senior health psychologists.
+We welcome involvement, ideas, and feedback regarding how we can better serve members.

-The Membership Committee is working on several different initiatives, including:
+The Membership Committee continues to work on several different initiatives, including:

 - Increasing awareness of the benefits of membership

 - Increasing local networking events, even if by Zoom.
 Local networking events should continue.
 If members are interested in hosting networking events, please contact the Membership Committee Chair, Rashelle Hayes.
 A manual and template for hosting these networking events are available upon request.